2014-2015 Housing Costs:

 Students Currently Studying Abroad

-Students who are currently studying abroad (or from extended distances within the United States) and returning to campus for the Fall 2013 semester can be included in the room draw process.
+Students who are currently studying abroad (or from extended distances within the United States) and returning to campus for the Fall 2014 semester can be included in the room draw process.
 If such a student will be included on a suite application, that student simply needs to send an email to the Director of Residence Life to confirm that she/he wishes to live with that group of students.
-The $25 Room Reservation Deposit must be paid and the receipt in her/his name provided at time of room selection.
-If a person who is currently studying abroad has asked you to be her/his proxy and select a room in Liberty, Grand, Pierce, White or Swope, you will need to complete any/all appropriate applications, meeting the appropriate deadlines, and bring their receipt for the $25 Room Reservation Deposit to the appropriate room draw location.
+If a person who is currently studying abroad has asked you to be her/his proxy and select a room in Liberty, Grand, Pierce, White or Swope, you will need to complete any/all appropriate applications and attend room draw if seeking out a room in Pierce, White, Liberty, Grand, or Swope Halls.